glicerico/wordcat_transformer/handle_subwords.md

-# Proposal to handle sub-words in sentence probability estiamtes
+# Proposal to handle sub-words in sentence probability estimates

 ##Problem:
 - BERT uses sub-words in its vocabulary, while the current